gavinfielder/pft/README.md

 # Known Issues

-The 2020 update recently made `%n` mandatory, but PFT does not yet have functionality that enables testing it.
+The 2020 update recently made `%n` an attainable bonus, but PFT does not yet have functionality that enables testing it.
 You would be a rockstar if you added such functionality.

 The 2020 update added `*` tests to the required features.
 Tests were added from https://github.com/cclaude42/PFT\_2019, but these tests don't include enough combinations with other flags--looking for current 42 students to add such tests.